Dissipating quartets of excitations in a superconducting circuit: Circuit design and characterization

 \subsection{Stray inductances and memory non-linearity}

-Unexpectedly, when driving the memory on resonance and subsequently probing the readout resonator, we detect a reflected signal that oscillates with the duration and amplitude of the memory drive pulse~\cite{supmat}.
+Unexpectedly, when driving the memory on resonance and subsequently probing the readout resonator, we detect a reflected signal that oscillates with the duration and amplitude of the memory drive pulse.
 Measuring such Rabi oscillations unambiguously reveals a significant non-linearity of the memory, whose transitions can be addressed individually.
 Driving the memory with sequences of charge drives (to excite single-photon transitions $|n\rangle_a \leftrightarrow |n+1\rangle_a$) and/or flux drives (to excite three-photon transitions $|n\rangle_a \leftrightarrow |n+3\rangle_a$ leveraging the wave-mixing properties of the ATS), we reconstruct the memory mode energy level structure at the saddle point (see Fig.~\ref{fig2}d).
-The anharmonicity $\omega_a^{n+1,n+2}-\omega_a^{n,n+1}$ is positive for all $n$, lies in the 1---10~MHz range and decreases sharply with $n$. {As discussed in Sec.~\ref{sec:discussion}, we unambiguously relate this exotic pattern to a Cooper-pair pairing mechanism (renormalization of the Josephson potential with an added $\cos(2\varphi)$ contribution) owing to stray inductance in the tracks of the SQUID~\cite{smith2023spectral,supmat} (inductive energy $\epsilon_L \gg E_J$, see Fig.~\ref{fig2}a).
+The anharmonicity $\omega_a^{n+1,n+2}-\omega_a^{n,n+1}$ is positive for all $n$, lies in the 1---10~MHz range and decreases sharply with $n$.
+As discussed in Sec.~\ref{sec:discussion}, we unambiguously relate this exotic pattern to a Cooper-pair pairing mechanism (renormalization of the Josephson potential with an added $\cos(2\varphi)$ contribution) owing to stray inductance in the tracks of the SQUID~\cite{smith2023spectral} (inductive energy $\epsilon_L \gg E_J$, see Fig.~\ref{fig2}a).
 Including this mechanism in our model, we quantitatively reproduce all data presented in Fig.~\ref{fig2}.
-The fitted parameters, presented in Table~\ref{tableparam}, are reasonably close to design values. }
+The fitted parameters, presented in Table~\ref{tableparam}, are in good agreement with design values (see Sec.~\ref{sec:smNL} for details).